hassangaber/COMP551-p4/README.md

 # COMP551-p4

+- `data` new dataset to be used in experiment
 - `src` contains modified files from the paper repository and a script to automatically set up the enviroment
 - `runs` contains a script to run our experiments and output files of runs
 - `auto_fake_news_paper.pdf` is the paper to be reproduced
+- All experiments in this project were executed on a google instance VM with an NVIDIA Tesla T4 GPU, CUDA 11.1

 ## Introduction
 * Reproducibility in ML project based on an Automatic Fake News Detection paper exploring if models are learning to reason: https://arxiv.org/pdf/2105.07698v1.pdf